pingcap/docs-tidb-operator/en/get-started.md

 - [Use kind](#method-1-create-a-kubernetes-cluster-using-kind) to deploy a Kubernetes cluster in Docker.
 It is a common and recommended way.
 - [Use minikube](#method-2-create-a-kubernetes-cluster-using-minikube) to deploy a Kubernetes cluster running locally in a VM.

-Alternatively, you can deploy a Kubernetes cluster in Google Kubernetes Engine in Google Cloud Platform using the [Google Cloud Shell](https://console.cloud.google.com/cloudshell/open?cloudshell_git_repo=https://github.com/pingcap/docs-tidb-operator&cloudshell_tutorial=en/deploy-tidb-from-kubernetes-gke.md).
+Alternatively, you can deploy a Kubernetes cluster on Google Kubernetes Engine on Google Cloud Platform using the [Google Cloud Shell](https://console.cloud.google.com/cloudshell/open?cloudshell_git_repo=https://github.com/pingcap/docs-tidb-operator&cloudshell_tutorial=en/deploy-tidb-from-kubernetes-gke.md).

 ### Method 1: Create a Kubernetes cluster using kind